user52/developer.snip.it/content/index.md

 The current API version is **v2**.

-We strive to make the API fast, consistent and bug-free.
-If you find otherwise, please send us a support message and we'll do our best to fix it as fast as we can.

 The endpoints are documented *relative* to this base URL.
 For example:

 	snips/:snip

-documents the `snips` endpoint relative to the base URL
+documents the `snips` endpoint relative to the base URL.

 ## Requests